StufMuff/SchrodingersObserver/README.md

   Current Version has not way to decide if the player took a shot.
 I am currently using the API shot recognition.
 (In later releases, I plan to develop a more accurate shot detection) When the API decided the player took a shot, I evaluate what happens after that.
     -1:
-      shot is missed and team loses possession
+      shot is missed and team loses possession.
     -0.5:
-      shot is missed but team gets the rebound
+      shot is missed but team gets the rebound.
     +0.5:
-      shot made on a goalie (not in a pocket) shot made off the goalies head
+      shot made on a goalie (not in a pocket), shot made off the goalies head.
     +0.5:
-      to the person who assisted the goal
+      to the person who assisted the goal.
     +1:
       shot made on an open net or on a guarded net and in a pocket.
     *Note: a players "shot_rating" is saved, and recoreded but currently has no effect.
 Will have later version increase the punishment if the rating goes